 - Camera model

-- Sensor type
+- Sensor model

 - To take over the lens correction data to the clips click the “Apply Lens Data” button.

 Display and Review Shading and Distortion Correction

 The clips now hold lens correction data.
 The “ZEISS Lens Correction” entry in the General Info shows the enabled correction data: